 Beneficial Ownership Register

-With the introduction of the beneficial ownership register, all of the ownership information is now publicly available.
-So if you are a shareholder investing in a company, there are no privacy shields; everything is transparent and publicly available.
-This is now a European standard - the requirement to disclose ownership information as public information.
+With the introduction of the beneficial ownership register, all of the ownership information now needs to be centrally registered and updated/ reviewed on an annual basis or whenever there are any changes, whichever occurs first.
+So if you are a shareholder investing in a company or are simply an individual exercising a significant level of control over an entity, there are no privacy shields; everything needs to be registered with the UBO registry.
+This is now a European standard - the requirement to disclose ownership information needs to be strictly maintained as penalties can be prohibitively expensive for business.

 Germany has a strong, dynamic economy and a stable political environment.
 It is home to tens of thousands of businesses and is the second-largest exporter in the world.
 As an international hub, this jurisdiction is an attractive option for foreign investors looking to expand into Europe.
 An experienced service provider can offer professional assistance and help you efficiently establish a company in Germany.